MONARCH: Map of Need Aggregated Research Study

 Evaluation of the MONARCH Platform

-The prototype was disseminated to 66 stakeholders across 38 organisations for three months (July–September 2025).
+The prototype platform was disseminated to 66 stakeholders across 38 organisations for three months (July–September 2025).
 A convergent mixed-methods evaluation using the System Usability Scale (SUS) and a qualitative survey was completed by 17 respondents.

 SUS Results